Recent Fire Damage Posts

 Not only is it smart to keep fire extinguishers in your home and/or business, it’s also the law in many states.

-It's important to make sure you have the right types of fire extinguishers on hand to put out common household fires and don't forget to make sure you have the right insurance coverage if your Houston area home or business sustains fire damage.
+It's important to make sure you have the right types of fire extinguishers on hand to put out common household fires and don't forget to make sure you have the right insurance coverage if your Dallas area home or business sustains fire damage.

 The first thing to do when choosing a fire extinguisher is to decide which rooms in your home or business need an easily accessible fire extinguisher.
 You should keep at least one on each level of your house.
 Make sure you keep fire extinguishers handy where fires are more likely to start, like in the kitchen, HVAC room, and the garage.